 The Federal Reserve closed the TALF for new loan extensions against newly issued CMBS on June 30, 2010, and for new loans against all other types of collateral on March 31, 2010.
 All TALF loans were extended by the FRBNY.
-All three-year TALF loans have matured, and the remaining five-year TALF loans will mature no later than March 31, 2015.
+The final outstanding TALF loan matured on October 29, 2014.